SNL-WaterPower/WecOptTool-MATLAB/docs/user/install.rst

        <details><summary><a>Linux</a></summary></br>

-   To set up NEMOH for linux, first, compile the executables (you will need gfortran or the intel fortran compiler):
+   To set up NEMOH for Linux, first, compile the executables (you will need gfortran or the Intel FORTRAN compiler):

    ::